 Italian rock singers and singer-songwriters of the 70s and 80s include

 They were followed more recently by Vasco Rossi, Ligabue and Zucchero.

-Italian rock gives US-style rock a run for its money in terms of popularity in Italy.
-At the end of 2004, Vasco Rossi gave a free concert with an unheard-of audience - for an Italian singer - of 300,000 spectators that happily stood under the rain.
-His crowd was surpassed only by the free concert that Simon and Garfunckel gave in front of the Colossem in Rome in summer 2004 where crowds reached 500,000+ (It could not go any higher simply because Rome run out of space).
+In Italy, Italian rock gives US-style rock a run for its money in terms of popularity.
+At the end of 2004, Vasco Rossi gave a free concert with an unheard-of audience for an Italian singer of 300,000 spectators, that happily stood under the rain.
+His crowd was surpassed only by the free concert that Simon and Garfunkel gave in front of the Colosseum in Rome in the Summer of the same year, where crowds reached more than 500,000.

 Singer-Songwriters (usually politically influenced)

-The first of the singer-songwriters is poet-singer Fabrizio De Andre' We could compare him with Bob Dylan.
-De Andre' wrote wonderful songs like 'La canzone di Marinella', 'Bocca di Rosa' and 'La Guerra di Piero' (an anti-war song that I had to study in my school together with Bob Dylan 'Gone with the Wind').
+The first of the singer-songwriters is poet-singer Fabrizio De André.
+We could compare him with Bob Dylan, even though his work has been influenced much more by French poetry and chansonniers.
+De André wrote wonderful songs like La canzone di Marinella, Bocca di rosa and La guerra di Piero (an anti-war song that I had to study at school, along with Bob Dylan “Blowing in the Wind”).

 There are also cross-over artists: Edoardo Bennato writes and sings rock songs, but with a clear political meaning even if he claims that “Sono Solo Canzonette” (They are just simple songs) as he does in one of his tunes.

 Italian music has produced, of course, many more artists than those mentioned above:

 - Singer songwriter Antonello Venditti: ” Sotto il segno dei pesci” is probably his most famous album and “Roma Capoccia” his most famous song.